Stock Number: 70750

 "Blue & Gold Spiderwort" Grassy golden leaves (shading to bright lime if planted in shade) on succulent stalks; deep pure blue flowers opening early each morning.

-Also called "Blushing Bride."
+Now mostly marked as "Blushing Bride."
 Charming short vine with white variegated central petiole and leaf which emerge pink and fade to white.
 Great hanging basket and great new variegated pot plant with best coloring during the cooler periods of the seasons; most likely will prove to be winter hardy in the deep south, and has so been marketed.
 Pr...